The Adolphus Hotel

 👻

-The Ghost Story
+The Full Story

-The Adolphus Hotel, opened in October 1912 by Adolphus Busch (founder of Anheuser-Busch), stands as one of Dallas's most historic landmarks—and by many accounts, its most haunted hotel.
+The Adolphus Hotel, opened in October 1912 by Adolphus Busch (founder of Anheuser-Busch), stands as one of Dallas's most historic landmarks--and by many accounts, its most haunted hotel.
 Listed on the National Register of Historic Places, this grand establishment has accumulated over a century of ghostly tales.

-The most famous haunting centers on the 19th floor, where the apparition known as the White Lady roams.
+The most famous haunting centers on the 19th floor, where the ghost known as the White Lady roams.
 According to legend, a 1930s-era bride waited for hours in the ornate ballroom for a groom who never arrived.
 Distraught, she hanged herself just above the spot where she was supposed to say "I do."

 Since that fateful night, guests on the 19th floor report hearing a woman crying, footsteps running up and down the hallway, and the sound of a rope creaking under the strain of a body.
 Many have seen the woman fully materialize, "accompanied by a music box playing a 1930's tune."
 Though Dallas Morning News researchers found no archived accounts of a dead would-be bride, the sightings continue.